Sandrone Dazieri: Biography

 He was born in Cremona in 1964.
 He graduated at San Pellegrino Terme hotel-management school and worked as a cook for ten years, all around Italy.

 After having moved to Milan he started working in a number of jobs, from seller to porter, and played a very active role in the movement of Milan social centers.

 In 1992 he got closer to publishing working as a proofreader for Telepress editorial service, and after five years he was appointed general manager of Milan branch.
 He also worked as a freelance journalist and collaborated with Manifesto as an expert of counterculture and genre fiction.

-In 1999 he achieved his first popular success with the thriller Attenti al gorilla (Watch Out For The Gorilla), the first in a best-seller series, where the main character is a sort of doppelgänger of Dazieri himself, living the nightlife in Milan with all the ensuing troubles.
+In 1999 he achieved his first success with the thriller Attenti al gorilla (Watch Out For The Gorilla), the first in a series, where the main character is a sort of doppelgänger of Dazieri himself, living the nightlife in Milan and getting in trouble.

-Dazieri's books are renowned for the rocambolesque adventures in which Sandrone (the main character has the author's name too) is continuously involved, in an irrefrenable but never fatalistic destiny.
-It is in fact Sandrone's personality that always drives him to assist the weak and derelict, those who have lost all hope for help but for the Gorilla's saving hand.
-Among a thousand contradictions, he'll confront all sorts of dangers, in the best tradition of hardboiled thrillers, and aided by his alter ego called Socio (the rational side of Sandrone, in a split-personality condition), our hero will happily finalise and conclude many chilling and hair-raising situations.
+Dazieri's books feature twists and turns in which Sandrone (the main character, who has the author's name) is involved.
+Sandrone is driven to assist people in hopeless situations.
+He confronts many dangers, in the tradition of classical thrillers.
+Aided by his alter ego called Socio (representing the rational side of Sandrone), the main character overcomes these situations.

 He wrote two other noir novels (La cura del Gorilla Einaudi - Gorilla Blues Strade Blu Mondadori), a novel for kids (Disney Avventura), some scripts for comics (Pinocchio, Diabolik) and many short stories.

 His last novels are: E' stato un attimo (Mondadori Strade Blu 2006, translated into English and published by Hersilia Press in 2012), Cemento Armato (ed.
 Mondadori 2007) and Bestie (VerdeNero edizioni ambiente 2007).

 He is also a scriptwriter; among his films are La cura del Gorilla (from the same book) directed by Carlo A. Sigon and interpreted by Claudio Bisio, Un gioco da ragazze directed by Matteo Rovere and L'ultima Battuta, a TV movie.

 With Italian film director Gabriele Salvatores and producer Maurizio Totti, Dazieri founded in 2004 the publishing house Colorado Noir.

 From 2000 to 2004 he was also the chief editor of the crime series Gialli Mondadori (Mondadori Thrillers) and the catalogue for young readers Libri per Ragazzi Mondadori (Mondadori Books for Youth).
 He is currently a literary consultant to the Mondadori Publishing House.